MeCuping/SECURA/README.md

 This research was conducted independently as an undergraduate project.
 Due to time constraints, email responses may be delayed—but I will get back to you as soon as possible! 🚀

 Thank you for your support!

+---

+25/3/4: We updated SECUR v4 pre-print paper on arxiv mainly changed SigNorm to a more suitible name 'S-MagNorm'.
+Adding the gradient comparision between SECURA and CABR-LoRA shows the devotion of S-MagNorm and CABR-LoRA.